-Historic Tax Credit-Supported Redevelopment Opportunity — 601 Elm Street (The Purse Building)
+Historic Tax Credit-Approved Redevelopment Opportunity — 601 Elm Street (The Purse Building)

-A century-old landmark in Downtown Dallas, the Purse Building is a rare, once-in-a-generation redevelopment opportunity.
-Built in 1905 for the Parlin & Orendorff Implement Company, this six-story red brick warehouse has stood as an enduring piece of Dallas’ architectural and commercial history.
+A century-old landmark in Downtown Dallas, the Purse Building represents a rare, once-in-a-generation redevelopment opportunity.
+Constructed in 1905 for the Parlin & Orendorff Implement Company, this six-story red brick warehouse stands as a lasting testament to Dallas’ architectural and commercial history.

-With exposed brick, tall ceilings, oversized industrial windows, and panoramic skyline views, the building offers the ideal framework for adaptive reuse.
+Featuring exposed brick, soaring ceilings, oversized industrial windows, and panoramic skyline views, the building provides an ideal canvas for adaptive reuse.
 Its historic character and prime location make it well-suited for:

 Boutique hotel or hospitality concepts

-Located in the heart of the West End Historic District—steps from the $3B Dallas Convention Center redevelopment and iconic Dealey Plaza—the Purse Building blends unmatched walkability with transformative potential.
+Situated in the heart of the Government District—just steps from the $3B Dallas Convention Center redevelopment and iconic Dealey Plaza—the Purse Building combines unparalleled walkability with significant redevelopment potential.

 Financial Advantage

-Redevelopment benefits from a combined 45% historic tax credit package, including:
+Redevelopment of the Purse Building benefits from approved historic tax credits, including:

 20% Federal Historic Rehabilitation Tax Credit